ecaresoft/sunspot-rails-http-basic-auth/README.md

 # sunspot-rails-http-basic-auth

-All this gem does is patch rsolr and sunspot_rails to support http basic authentication.
+This gem patches sunspot_rails to support http basic authentication.
 In your `sunspot.yml` file, you can add `user` and `password` keys:

     development:
       solr:
         host: localhost
-        port: 8982
+        port: 8983
         path: /solr
         user: theuser
         password: thepassword
         log_level: INFO

-## License
+# license

 sunspot-rails-http-basic-auth is released under the MIT license.
 See LICENSE for details.

-## Copyright

-Copyright (c) 2011 Justin Ko